ilusoft/github-actions-manager/README.md

    - Repositories persist in `localStorage`, and you can enable/disable entries, filter by name, reorder the list, or reset the scope entirely.

 3. **Explore workflow health**
   - The _Repository Workflow Dashboard_ fetches workflows for each monitored repository and summarizes their most recent runs.
   - Filter runs by branch, date range, or run title, and hide workflows without recent activity to focus on active pipelines.
   - Open the _Workflow Details_ dialog for per-run metadata, timestamps, and quick links back to GitHub.

+4. **Track deployments across environments**
+  - Switch the dashboard view to **Deployments** to open the _Repository Deployment Grid_.
+Each repository renders a column per detected GitHub environment with the latest non-`inactive` deployment status highlighted in the cell color.
+  - Cells show a quick status label, updated timestamp, initiating actor, and truncated commit message (hover to view the full value).
+The “History” link opens the GitHub deployment history for the repository/environment pair.
+  - Use **Customize columns** to hide or reorder environments.
+Preferences persist to `localStorage` per-organization, and controls stay responsive even after reordering.
+Click **Reset** to restore defaults.

-4. **Run bulk automation**
+5. **Run bulk automation**
   - **Bulk Branch Dialog**: create a new branch across all selected repositories from a shared base ref.
   - **Bulk PR Dialog**: open matching pull requests across repositories with a shared title, description, and source/target branches.
   - **Bulk Workflow Run Dialog**: dispatch workflow runs in parallel, including optional input payloads and pattern-based workflow selection.
    - Each action surfaces repository-level progress, success/error statuses, and direct links to resulting GitHub resources.

 > **Maintenance reminder:** Update this usage section whenever features are added, modified, or removed.